POLICE OFFICER (CERTIFIED)

 When attaching these REQUIRED documents to your application, please ensure these documents are labeled with a file name that easily identifies the contents.
 Documents should be saved in a PDF format.

 (1) BASIC MOTOR SKILLS TEST RESULTS (BMST) – All applicants must take and pass the BMST, often referred to as the Physical Agility Test.
 The BMST includes, but is not limited to, Trigger Pull, Long jump, Push ups, ½ mile run, and the obstacle course.
-You are permitted to fail one portion of the physical agility test (except the trigger pull).
-However, it would be in your best interest to be proficient in ALL areas of the physical agility test.
+It would be in your best interest to be proficient in ALL areas of the physical agility test.
 This test MUST be taken at the Broward College Criminal Justice Testing Center located in the Institute of Public Safety.

 For more information on the BMST, visit HERE.
 This booklet contains information on the tasks performed during the test.
 You are encouraged to read through this booklet carefully and contact the Broward College Criminal Justice Testing Center if you have any questions regarding their testing process.
 Candidates are responsible for all fees and costs associated with completing this test.